Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Thermal interaction picture

 \section{Thermal interaction picture}

 Here, we adapt the formalism of the interaction picture for imaginary times.
-Let the system be in thermal equilibrium at temperature $T$, we define the thermal interaction (or thermal Heisenberg) picture of an operator $A$ with respect to the Hamiltonian $\hat{\mathcal{H}}_0$ from $\eqref{eq: HamiltonianascompostainH_0eH_I}$ within the framework of second quantization, as
+Let the system be in thermal equilibrium at temperature $T$, we define the thermal interaction picture of an operator $A$ with respect to the Hamiltonian $\hat{\mathcal{H}}_0$ from $\eqref{eq: HamiltonianascompostainH_0eH_I}$ within the framework of second quantization, as

 Such a picture is called thermal since the temperature is finite and nonzero.
-On the other hand, the state vectors are transformed by means of a time evolution operator
+On the other hand, the states are transformed by means of a time evolution operator

 From

 and